 Hidradenitis suppurativa (HS) is a chronic inflammatory skin condition that affects

-Although there is currently no cure for HS, there is a wide variety of medical and surgical options to help you manage your symptoms.
-If you’re living with HS, it’s helpful to be aware of all the treatment options available so you can find the best option for you.
+If you’re living with HS, it’s helpful to be aware of all the treatment options available so you can find the best one for you.

 Read on to learn about the different types of HS treatments and how they work.

 A topical treatment is something that you use directly on your skin.
 Topical treatments can come in a variety of forms, including lotions, ointments, and creams.